43 February 13th, 1947

 Thomashefsky had always loved grandiose performances.
 He loved gaudy spectacles that stood out above all else, and he pursued them even more during the years of his affair with Regina Zuckerberg.
 There wasn’t a thing in the world that was too difficult for him to do for her.
 In each performance, he tried hard to break new ground.
 During the 1916 season1 when he staged his operetta Dos Tsubrokhene Fidele, he poured himself into it while working together with Rumshinsky, who wrote the music.
 While writing the songs for Dos Tsubrokhene Fidele, Thomashefsky grew particularly fond of the romantic songs, so he wrote a couple for himself.
 We prepared for the performance as though it were a huge wedding.

 You could really tell from the rehearsals that Dos Tsubrokhene Fidele was going to be something nobody had ever seen before on the Yiddish stage.
-Per the agreement made with Rumshinsky, there would be an 25-seat orchestra together with a ballet of 16 young women.
+Per the agreement made with Rumshinsky, there would be a 25-seat orchestra together with a ballet of 16 young women.
 They spared no expense - but they did spare expenses with us actors in the troupe!

 Aside from Leon Blank, Samuel Rosenstein, and myself, the singer David Medoff was also in the troupe.
 He had come from Russia, by way of Japan, and Thomashefsky himself had written a song especially for him - "Ikh breng eych a gros fun der haim"2.
 Medoff was a huge hit with this song.